davidhalter/davidhalter.github.com/_music/2013/2/5/passenger_settled.rst

     I sometimes think about the good times that I missed Sometimes think about the girls I could have kissed.
-    But I set old for her and she set old for me.
+    But I settled for her and she settled for me.
     ------------------------------------------------------

     Well it's funny how time just seems to fly,